Skip to content

 matlab -nodisplay < ./matlabparallel.m

-Example MATLAB script using parallel toolbox
+Below shows an example MATLAB script using the parallel toolbox:

 i=str2num(getenv('NSLOTS'));